 A: There are 3 pillars that guarantee a good result.
 First, we stick to Salesforce coding best practices.
 Secondly, we keep the code style, whether it is the customer’s or internal coding style.
-This makes the solution look comprehensive for developers if the customer turns to different IT consultants in future.
+This makes the solution look comprehensive for developers if the customer turns to different IT consultants in the future.
 Thirdly, we follow a proven workflow:

 - Carefully study the customer’s requirements.

 - Assign dependent parts only to one developer.